 A bunion on your foot can be unsightly and uncomfortable at best.
 At worst, it can be painful and prohibitive as you move through your daily life.

-At San Antonio Podiatry Associates, our team of podiatrists in San Antonio, Texas has the experience to find the underlying cause of your bunion, provide the treatment you need, and give you the relief you deserve.
+At San Antonio Podiatry Associates, our team of podiatrists in San Antonio and New Braunfels, Texas has the experience to find the underlying cause of your bunion, provide the treatment you need, and give you the relief you deserve.
 We also specialize in a cutting-edge surgical option -- Lapiplasty™ -- should your bunion require surgical correction.

 If you’re ready to get back on your feet, schedule an appointment with the best podiatrists in San Antonio today!

 While bunionectomies are a common surgical solution, San Antonio Podiatry is proud to offer a new, minimally-invasive bunion correction surgery option that have recently emerged: 3D Lapiplasty™ Bunion Surgery

 3D Lapiplasty™ Bunion Surgery is known as a “3D bunion correction surgery” due to its three-dimensional approach to treating your foot.

 At San Antonio Podiatry, we have a team of skilled podiatrists who specialize in 3D Lapiplasty™.
 Using cutting-edge instrumentation, Lapiplasty™ bunion surgery seeks to address your bunion at three angles, naturally removing the bump and straightening out your toe as your podiatrist realigns your foot.
 Your affected joint will then be fused with titanium, which is designed to significantly reduce the likelihood of your bunion coming back.

 Because bunions are considered a medical condition, these procedures will likely be covered by your insurance.
 However, if you have questions about Lapiplasty™ 3D bunion correction cost, please don’t hesitate to call our podiatry office.
 Our knowledgeable staff is happy to discuss your options with you.